Dragonheart: Dragon design and animation

-After leaving Alien 3, sculptor Gary Pollard supervised and sculpted the first Draco design, a wyvern with a long snout and a crown of feather-like horns.
+After leaving Alien 3, sculptor Gary Pollard supervised and sculpted the first Draco design, a dragon with a long snout and a crown of feather-like horns.
 To stay within the budget Universal was willing to shell out with Johnson directing, the developers approached Jim Henson's Creature Shop to create the Draco through traditional means.
 The dragon model was done within eight weeks, including a quarter-scale puppet and a full-size head that could speak with real-time lip sync through camera speed manipulation.
 Then the crew went to Shepperton Studios in England to begin shooting the film, starting with the campfire scene.
 The team faced difficulties in keeping within the budget.
 The test didn't convince Universal that Draco could have enough dynamic movement.

 After Jurassic Park's theatrical release, the CG dinosaurs convinced De Laurentiis to bring Draco to life with CGI.
 Universal hired several effects companies to do Draco animation tests.
 Due to time constraints, ILM did a screen test for Dragonheart using a "stretched out" version of the Tyrannosaurus from Jurassic Park.
 The test impressed Universal, so they attached ILM to the film in May 1994.

 Rob Cohen hired Phil Tippett, a visual effects producer specializing in creature design and character animation, to animate Draco for Dragonheart.
 Tippett states that his studio's responsibilities for Dragonheart differed from what they did for Jurassic Park since Draco would have more screen time (23 minutes for Draco instead of six and a half for the dinosaurs).
 They were primarily responsible for Draco's actual look and design, storyboards, blocking, and action sequence timing.
 Tippett worked closely with sculptor Peter Konig in designing Draco.
 Konig crafted between 20 and 30 maquettes before Cohen approved the final design.
 Konig improved the ones Cohen said "[felt] right", adding forearms as Cohen wanted Draco to use his hands.
 Cohen's ideas for Draco's design stemmed from the traditional Chinese guardian lion, which Cohen describes as having "a lion-like elegance, a fierceness", and that it is "ultimately a proud...visually powerful creature".
 As Draco had to emote, Tippett infused human features into Draco's face to make it mammalian rather than reptilian; his muzzle was designed to be a mixture of a highland gorilla and a human mouth to accommodate his dialogue.
 Draco's face was designed to resemble Sean Connery's after his casting.
 Cohen also drew ideas from nature, such as the boa constrictor's jaw structure, horses' musculature, and retractable teeth.
 Tippett also considered how Cohen would frame the scenes involving Draco, the size difference between Draco and the human actors, and what he would do throughout the film.
 Tippett and his crew created a five-foot model of Draco for lighting reference and an articulated model used as a reference for Draco's poses.